 Qi Gong: this discipline can preserve health & can help with illnesses.

-Meditation: a range of techniques to promote relaxtion, build internal energy(qi).
+Meditation: a range of techniques to promote relaxation, build internal energy(qi).

-Shaolin Kung Fu, there are different ways to classified shaolin kung fu: internal kung fu, external kung fu, hard kung fu, qing gong(light kung fu) and qi gong.
-The internal kung fu mainly focuses on practicing the strength of one’s body; the light kung fu focuses on agility; qi gong includes the practise and maintenance of qi.
-Shaolin Kungfu includes hand-to-hand defence as well as the use of weapons.
-There are forms: staff, spear, broadsword, straight sword, various other weapons, combat, equipments, performance sparring, sparring with weapons, etc.
+Shaolin Kung Fu, there are different ways to classified Shaolin kung fu: internal kung fu, external kung fu, hard kung fu, qing gong(light kung fu), and qi gong.
+The internal kung fu mainly focuses on practicing the strength of one’s body; the light kung fu focuses on agility; qi gong includes the practice and maintenance of Qi.
+Shaolin Kungfu includes hand-to-hand defense as well as the use of weapons.
+There are forms: staff, spear, broadsword, straight sword, various other weapons, combat, equipment, performance sparring, sparring with weapons, etc.

 Buy real traditional kung fu clothes for training>>

-Tai Chi(taiji) is often thought of as being quintessential of China, entailing the principles of Yin and Yang from the《周易》, (the Book of Changes), rooted in Chinese medicine, with the meditative aspect of it’s practice in focusing on the breath.
-As force and flexibility are compatible within, Tai Chi can be used to defend, attack and strengthen body as well as prevent and help cure illness.
-It is suited to peple of any age, gender or body form.
+Tai Chi(taiji) is often thought of as being quintessential of China, entailing the principles of Yin and Yang from the《周易》, (the Book of Changes), rooted in Chinese medicine, with the meditative aspect of its practice in focusing on the breath.
+As force and flexibility are compatible within, Tai Chi can be used to defend, attack, and strengthen the body as well as prevent and help cure illness.
+It is suited to people of any age, gender, or body form.

-1. Check out all the styles most schools offered, find out one you like, understand what it is and how to practice.
-Research your animal style you like, they all have story.
+1. Check out all the styles most schools offered, find out the one you like, understand what it is, and how to practice.
+Research the animal style you like, they all have a story.
 This may help you learn your style.

-2. Take your physical qualifications into consideration, some style ask for high strength like tiger quan, and some style need body softness or quick body movement.
-Anyway you should choose choose the right style fits you best.
+2. Take your physical qualifications into consideration, some styles ask for high strength like Tiger Quan, and some styles need body softness or quick body movement.
+Anyway, you should choose the right style that fits you best.

 3. Make a schedule.
 All of the kung fu styles take time to practice and master.
 So you’ll need many hours a week to practice.
-In this condition, you should think about choose long term course to get systemic training, or short time holiday course to get basic training.
+In this condition, you should think about choose a long term course to get systemic training, or a short-time holiday course to get basic training.

-4. Find out the right school have the kung fu classes or lessons you want, check their cost with you budget.
+4. Find out the right school has the kung fu classes or lessons you want, check their cost with your budget.

 5. The last thing is: Practice makes perfect.